 Line a baking sheet or two with foil and non-stick cooking spray.

 Drop batter into balls onto the cookie sheet.
 Evenly spread them out and make sure there’s adequate space between each.
-They don’t alter too much in the oven so make sure to shape them how you’d like them to turn out.
+They don’t spread out too much in the oven so make sure to shape them how you’d like them to turn out.

-Mine came out rather thin, I’d recommend to make them a bit thicker so you get maximum chewiness and texture.
+Mine came out rather thin, I’d recommend to make them a bit thicker.

 Bake for approximately 15 minutes.
-A bit longer if they’re super thick, but take note: they solidify once cooled.
+A bit longer if they’re super thick.

-Take out of oven and leave on cookie pan for a minute or two before transferring to a cooling rack (provided you have one of course).
+Take out of oven and leave on cookie pan for a minute or two before transferring to a cooling rack, if you have one.

-Let cool (if you can muster up the restraint) and then eat.
-These store marvelous in the fridge for a few days.
+Let cool and then eat.
+These store well in the fridge for a few days.